 7 "Woe to the world because of offenses!
 For it is necessary that offenses come.
 But woe to that man by whom the offense comes!

 8 "Therefore, if your hand or your foot causes you to sin, cut them off and cast them from you.
-It is better for you to enter into life lame or maimed than having two hands or two feet and be cast into everlasting fire.
+It is better for you to enter into life lame or maimed than to have two hands or two feet and be cast into everlasting fire.
 9 And if your eye causes you to sin, pluck it out and cast it from you.
-It is better for you to enter into life with one eye than having two eyes and be cast into hell-fire.
+It is better for you to enter into life with one eye than to have two eyes and be cast into hell-fire.

 10 "Take heed that you do not despise one of these little ones.
 For I say to you, that in heaven their angels always behold the face of my Father who is in heaven.
 11 For the Son of man has come to save that which was lost.